 An important feature of the analysis is that it allows systematic differences to be separated from unpredictable alignment errors.
 For instance, Figure 1 shows a pair of alignment systems that have a large systematic difference in where they put a phoneme boundary, but they disagree by a consistent amount.
 Such systematic disagreements can be as large as (or sometimes larger than) the unpredictable alignment errors.
-This reflects the fact that phoneme boundaries are ill-defined and that each alignment system embodies its own, slightly different definition of phonemes.
+These systematic errors reflect the fact that phoneme boundaries are ill-defined objects and that each alignment system identifies them in its own characteristic way.
+Systematic differences are not actually problematic or "wrong".

-Looking at Table 2, the most reliable transitions are the ones from silence to the other phonetic classes.
-In particular, the most reliable of all are silence-to-plosive and silence-to-nasal.
-Conversely, the least reliable are among vowels, approximants and diphthongs.
-The transitions into silence are also relatively unreliable and variable.
-These broad-class conclusions are supported by results for individual phonemes.
+Table 2 suggests that the most reliable transitions are the ones from silence to the other phonetic classes.
+In particular, the most reliable of all are silence-to-plosive and silence-tonasal.
+Conversely, the least reliable are between vowels, approximants and diphthongs.
+The transitions to silence are also relatively unreliable and variable.
+These conclusions are supported by the results obtained for individual phonemes.

-The range of agreement scores is remarkably large: some phoneme-transitions (e.g. silence $\rightarrow$ /n/) are consistent between 99% of system-pairs, while some (e.g. /O/ $\rightarrow$ /l/) are almost never consistent.
+The range of agreement scores is remarkably large: some phoneme-transitions (e.g. silence $\rightarrow /n/$) are consistent between 99% of system-pairs, while some (e.g. $/O/ \rightarrow /l/$) are almost never consistent.

 Table 3 summarises the ranges of reliability for different class-transitions.
-In terms of broad classes, those involving transitions between affricates and vowels, diphthongs, or nasals, seem to be more robust than most.
 As would be expected, many of the most precisely identifiable class-transitions correspond to transitions from one form of excitation to another - voiced, fricative, affricate, stop, etc. - and most of the rest consist of abrupt changes to the vocal tract configuration - between nasals, vowels, and approximants, for example.